Caraxi/ItemSearchPlugin/README.md

 # ItemSearchPlugin
-Dalamud Plugin for searching for items
+Dalamud Plugin for searching for items.
+Type `/xlitem` in game to open the search window.

 Built using the ItemSearchWindow feature of Dalamud, but implemented as a plugin to allow modification easier without rebuilding Dalamud.